RITIK-CHAUDHRY/project-2/README.md

-# project-2
+# Project 02
-This repo contains my project assignment of IIT madras
+- This repo contains my project assignment of IIT madras

+# About the assignment